 Every crime and crime scene is different.
 The investigation of a mass murder is much different than the investigation of an accident.
 In some cases, a crime can be reconstructed at the scene, depending upon the information and evidence gathered.
 In other instances, a crime scene may take months to reconstruct.

-Even if the reconstruction is not complete at the crime scene, the person in charge of the scene may release the scene if all evidence has been gathered.
+Even if the reconstruction is not complete at the crime scene, the person in charge may release the scene if all evidence has been gathered.
 In some cases, no one will be able to subsequently enter the crime scene unless a warrant is obtained.
 This may hold true especially in cases where the reconstruction of the crime scene is undetermined.

 The truth is present at every crime scene.
 A small rural area may not follow all the steps or use as many people in their investigations as a large city.
 Additionally, the scope of the crime indicates how many people and how much paperwork might be involved.
 In all cases, however, documentation is imperative.
 Without a trail of evidence, criminals may never be convicted.